mbishopfx/bishoptech-githubhelper/README.md

 <div align="center">
   <strong>Built with ❤️ for developers who want to stay on top of their projects</strong>
-</div># BishopTech GitHub Helper - AI Project Management API Hub
+</div># GitHub Helper - AI Project Management API Hub

-## 🚀 AI-Powered Project Management & GitHub Agent Dashboard
+## 🚀 AI-Powered Project Management & GitHub Helper

 A comprehensive Next.js application that transforms into a centralized API hub for AI-powered project management, automated task generation, and intelligent code assistance.